mandiant/capa/README.md

   - `rule-category` is required when a rule describes a behavior (as opposed to matching a role or disposition).
 The rule category specifies an objective, behavior, and technique matched by this rule, using a format like `$objective/$behavior/$technique`.
-An objective is a high level goal of a program, such as "communication".
+An objective is a high-level goal of a program, such as "communication".
 A behavior is something that a program may do, such as "communication via socket".
 A technique is a way of implementing some behavior, such as "send-data".